glouppe/info8010-deep-learning/lecture1.md

 class: middle

-In practice, the capacity of the learning algorithm/hypothesis space can be controlled through hyper-parameters.
+In practice, the capacity of the hypothesis space can be controlled through hyper-parameters of the learning algorithm.
 For example:
 - The degree of polynomials;
 - The number of layers in a neural network;
 - The number of training iterations;